epursimuove/table-of-contents/README.md

 ##### The function `generateTableOfContents()`

-Creates the top level `div` element that will be added to the `body` element in the DOM tree.
+Creates the top level `div` element that will be appended to the `body` element in the DOM tree.

 Also creates the *Table of Contents* label and the *Top of page* link.